magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/upgrade-instructions/python-pip.md

 Or if you are running it manually in a terminal, stop it using `Ctrl + C`.

 ### Step 2.
-Upgrade the ThingsBoard Gateway Package via pip
+Upgrade the IoT Hub Gateway Package via pip

 Run the following command in your Python environment: